 Albuquerque Truck Accident Lawyer

 Truck accidents are among the most dangerous motor vehicle collisions that occur on the roads every day.
-In fact, it’s not uncommon for victims of truck accidents to be left with severe, lifelong injuries that require long-term medical treatment, rehabilitative services, and significant adjustments to their day-to-day lives.
+In fact, it is not uncommon for victims of truck accidents to be left with severe, lifelong injuries that require long-term medical treatment, rehabilitative services, and significant adjustments to their day-to-day lives.
 If you believe someone else was at fault for the accident, a skilled personal injury lawyer may be able to recover the compensation you deserve for any damages related to the accident, including property damage, lost wages, medical expenses, and pain and suffering.

-When these responsibilities aren’t met, the driver or their employer should be held liable for the harm they cause.
+When these responsibilities are not met, the driver or their employer should be held liable for the harm they cause.
 State and federal regulations govern a driver’s actions and set minimum requirements regarding the trucking industry, such as a truck driver’s permissible hours and mandated drug and alcohol testing before commercial licenses can be issued.

 Even without considering the increased chance of severe injuries, truck accidents are sometimes trickier to handle than a standard car accident, especially when it comes to determining liability.
 In a regular passenger vehicle crash, while there are exceptions, liability will either sit with you or the other driver.
 Accidents with commercial vehicles, on the other hand, can involve a multitude of at-fault parties.
 Depending on the distinct circumstances involved, any of the following groups may be held responsible for a commercial vehicle accident: